 - Regular use of social media gradually forms tolerance, which means teens now need more time on social media than before to get the same dopamine release.

-- Excessive social media use can eventually lead to dependence, where a teen needs to use social media to feel normal.
+- Excessive technology use can eventually lead to dependence, where a teen needs to use social media to feel normal.
+A 2022 study by Pew Research Center showed that 54% of adolescents revealed that it would be hard to stop using social media.
+Among this population, the rate was higher among girls (58%) than boys (49%).
 If it goes unchecked, this dependence can lead to social media addiction.

 FOMO (fear of missing out), nomophobia (fear of not having a working cellphone), smartphone addiction, and pre-existing mental health issues, such as stress, anxiety, and depression, are additional factors that could contribute to social media addiction (8).